AlbaXIII/slant/README.md

 ![slant subject buttons](src/assets/readme/readme-screenshots/subject-buttons.PNG)

-Each article has a reactive favourite component on the right, where the metrics for favourites and comments are displayed to show the amount of engagement an Article has.
+Each article has a reactive favourite component on the right, where the metrics for favourites and comments are displayed to show the amount of engagement an Article contains.
 The favourite handle effect can be accessed through this page, and an authenticated user will be able to add an Article to their favourites by clicking on the star.
 Unauthorised users will be shown a tooltip informing them of their unauth status, and a different tooltip will show for users favouriting their own articles.

 ![slant article closeup](src/assets/readme/readme-screenshots/article-articlespage-format.PNG)